cxcd/Expression-Utility/README.md

 ExpressionUtil::ExpressionFloat myExprFloat();
 myExprFloat.set("sin(x) * cos(y)");
 ```
 The function `set()` can be used to reset the expression of an already constructed object if desired.
-When the expression is set, it is stripped of white space, made lowercase, and tokenized.
+When the expression is set (via constructor or `set()`), it is stripped of white space, made lowercase, and tokenized.
 Variables can be any length.
 If your expression includes variables, update the variables like so:
 ```
 myExprFloat.variables["x"] = 5;
 myExprFloat.variables["myvariable"] = 5;